 When dCEF is enabled, line cards, such as VIP line cards or GSR line cards, maintain an identical copy of the FIB and adjacency tables.
 The line cards perform the express forwarding between port adapters, relieving the RSP of involvement in the switching operation.

-dCEF uses an Inter Process Communication (IPC) mechanism to ensure synchronization of FIB tables and adjacency tables on the RP and line cards.
+dCEF uses an Inter-Process Communication (IPC) mechanism to ensure synchronization of FIB tables and adjacency tables on the RP and line cards.

-Figure below shows the relationship between the RP and line cards when dCEF mode is active.
+The figure below shows the relationship between the RP and line cards when dCEF mode is active.

-CEF offers the following benefits –
+Cisco Express Forwarding offers the following benefits –

-Better performance— CEF is less CPU-intensive than fast switching route caching and Process Switching.
+- Better performance— CEF is less CPU-intensive than fast switching route caching and Process Switching.
 CEF offloads CPU process for other services like QoS and encryption.

-Scalability— when dCEF is working, CEF offers full switching capacity to each Line card.
+- Scalability— when dCEF is working, CEF offers full switching capacity to each Line card.

-Resilience—CEF offers an unparalleled level of switching consistency and stability in large dynamic networks.
+- Resilience—CEF offers an unparalleled level of switching consistency and stability in large dynamic networks.
 In dynamic networks, other methods like fast-switched entries are frequently invalidated due to routing changes which puts more load on process switching hence high CPU load.
 Since the Forwarding Information Base (FIB) lookup table contains all known routes that exist in the routing table, hence we can aptly say that CEF can switch traffic more efficiently than typical demand caching schemes.

-In some Cisco platforms CEF is enabled by default.
+In some Cisco platforms, Cisco Express Forwarding is enabled by default.
 However, other platforms may require to enable CEF globally with the below command syntax –

-Additionally we can you can enable it on that interface with interface configuration command as below –
+Additionally, we can you can enable it on that interface with interface configuration command as below –

-Below are the CEF status verification commands –
+Cisco Express Forwarding (CEF) status verification commands –

 Verify interface statistics, including information about an interface’s packet-switching mode –

-Verify router’s FIB contents –
+Verify the router’s FIB contents –